Scarface: The World Is Yours: Re-design

 In late March 2006, Vivendi gave pre-alpha builds of the PlayStation 2 version of the game to both IGN and GameSpot.
 They explained that since E3 2005, Radical had given the entire game an overhaul, improving the design and creating a more compelling storyline.
-They had also tweaked the gameplay in an effort to appeal to both casual gamers and more hardcore gamers.
+They had also tweaked the gameplay to appeal to both casual gamers and more hardcore gamers.
 These changes had been implemented after some negative feedback from both the public and the gaming press following the E3 demo.
 Writers had been especially critical of the look of the game, and one of Radical's alterations was to repaint every external texture.
 Jason Bone stated the negative feedback was a good thing, as Radical had underestimated the difficulty of making a large open world game; "We do have a bit of experience with open world games, but they were on a much smaller scale - there wasn't a lot of detail in them.
-With this game, we needed it to feel cinematic and yet be an open world game."
+With this game, we needed it to feel cinematic and yet be an open-world game."
 The negative feedback made them realize the game needed more work.
 Bone also stated work had not begun on the Xbox 360 version, as they didn't want it to be a direct port, nor did they want it to distract them from the PS2, PC and Xbox versions.
 He also suggested that a PlayStation 3 version was under consideration.

 The alpha build of the game was shown by Vivendi at the pre-E3 2006 show in April.
 Vivendi also released another list of voice actors who were appearing in the game; Al Israel, Ice-T, Oliver Platt, Daniel Dae Kim, Willa Holland, Roma Maffia, Robert LaSardo, Brenda Strong, Dale Earnhardt Jr., Ricky Gervais, Michael Rooker, Jason Mewes, Anthony Anderson, Rick Yune, Wilmer Valderrama, Kevin Dillon, Jerry Ferrara, Richard Roundtree, Tiny Lister Jr., Bai Ling, Bam Margera, Cree Summer, N.O.R.E., Tommy Lee, B-Real, Sen Dog, and Elliott Gould.
 It was also revealed the actor voicing Montana, André Sogliuzzo, had been hand-picked by Al Pacino.
 In July, it was revealed Pacino had turned down the opportunity to lend his likeness to Electronic Arts' Godfather adaptation so he could appear instead in Scarface.
-It was also explained the reason Pacino himself was not voicing Montana was because he simply didn't sound like Montana anymore.
+It was also explained the reason Pacino himself was not voicing Montana was that he simply didn't sound like Montana anymore.
 According to Vivendi's Adam Roberts; "He just can't physically do it any more.
-He tried, but it took a lot of physical effort to do the Montana voice - it's very heavily accented, very difficult for him to do."
+He tried, but it took a lot of physical effort to do Montana's voice - it's very heavily accented, very difficult for him to do."

 In August, a Collector's Edition of the game for the PlayStation 2 was announced, which would include the game, a bonus DVD including a "Making of" documentary, a video walkthrough with producer commentary, cast interviews, hints and tips, a full map of the game world and concept art.